Showing 141 - 150 of 476 Subscribe to News Releases

 Body

-Direct service from the Special Events Stop (outside the 2nd Avenue Lofts at 23rd Street and 2nd Avenue) to see One Bad Son at SaskTel Centre on Saturday, July 23, is available at the following times:
+Direct bus service from the Special Events Stop (outside the 2nd Avenue Lofts at 23rd Street and 2nd Avenue) to the FSIN Pow Wow this weekend at SaskTel Centre is available at the following times:

 Post event drop-off is the downtown terminal and regular fares apply ($3.00 per trip).
 Fare can be purchased on your mobile phone using either the TGo or transit app, transfers and passes are also accepted.